TheOpenSourceNinja/Markov-Comic-Generator/README.md

 ## Input file formats
 ### Common
-Comments - that is, notes in the input files that are intended to be ignored by the program - are preceded by "//".
-The // and everything coming after the // until the next line break will be ignored.
+Comments - that is, notes in the input files that are intended to be ignored by the program - are preceded by "}}".
+The }} and everything coming after until the next line break will be ignored.

 Blank lines - either lines that are actually blank or that become blank after removal of comments - will be ignored.